When a CMOS battery dies or fails, it can manifest itself in myriad ways, all of which are ugly and lead to system malfunction.

-On certain systems, you will notice that the PC will simply not start.
+You will notice that the PC will not start on specific systems.

-With everything else considered such as the cable connections and if you are certain that the your PC was working fine and it has suddenly developed this issue, then it can indicate that the CMOS battery is dying.
+With everything else considered, such as the cable connections, and if you are confident that your PC was working fine and suddenly developed this issue, it can indicate that the CMOS battery is dying.

-2. You Will See Flashes of LED on Motherboard
+2. You Will See Flashes of LED on the Motherboard

-These are referred to as POST (Power On Self Test) LED lights.
+These are called POST (Power On Self Test) LED lights.

-You may refer to your motherboard’s manual to decipher the exact meaning of the LED flashes, but in most cases if everything else is in order, LED flashes with no display can indicate a dying CMOS battery.
+You may refer to your motherboard’s manual to decipher the exact meaning of the LED flashes.
+Still, if everything else is in order in most cases, the LED flashes with no display can indicate a dying CMOS battery.

 3. You Will See Errors on the POST Screen on Startup

-Power On Self Test or POST is a test that all computers conduct in order to see if all the critical hardware is in order.
+Power On Self Test or a POST is a test that all computers conduct to see if all the critical hardware is in order.

-If not, then the POST screen indicates where the issues lies.
+If not, then the POST screen indicates where the issue lies.

 In some cases, the issues the POST screen shows are ambiguous such as this:

-This error simply points to the fact that there is an issue with the time “Time-of-day not set”.
-It doesn’t tell you exactly that the issue lies with CMOS battery.
+This error points to the fact that there is an issue with the time “Time-of-day not set.”
+It doesn’t tell you precisely that the problem lies with the CMOS battery.

 Other times, the POST screen may show errors related to hard drives.
-One of the key words that you will notice in most issues pertaining to a dead CMOS battery is:
+One of the keywords that you will notice in most issues about a dead CMOS battery is: